-Leaving your key in any ignition position with any door open will disable the use of the power door lock switches.
-The anti-lockout feature is disabled when the ignition is on.
-If you close the doors, you can lock them using the RKE system.
+Leaving your key in any ignition position with any door open will disable the use of the power door lock switches as well as the lock button on the remote keyless entry transmitter.
+If you close the doors, you can lock them using the remote keyless entry transmitter.
 It is always recommended that you remove the ignition key when locking your vehicle.

-Note that the anti-lockout feature can be overridden by holding the power door lock switch for three seconds or longer.
+Note that the anti-lockout feature can be overridden by holding the driver's power door lock switch for three seconds or longer.